thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ### Usage of the Push Module

 The `app.post('/sendPush', function(req, res)` shows the usage of the **Push Module**.
-You verify the input message, which should be send as a Push and the you use the callback function of the **Push Module**.
+In this function you verify the input message, which should be send as a Push and the you use the callback function of the **Push Module** to send the _Push Message_.

 https://github.com/thomassuedbroecker/MobileFirstPushV8OnNodeJS/blob/master/app.js